-The next simple step is to reset Audi transmission is by pressing the kick down switch.
+The next simple step is to reset Audi by pressing the gas pedal.

-- Press the gas pedal all the way to the floor.
+- Press the gas pedal to the floor.

-- Turn on ignition but do not start the engine.
-If your car has Start/Stop press the gas pedal but not press the brake pedal.
+- Turn on the ignition but do not start the engine.
+Suppose your car has Start/Stop press the gas pedal but not press the brake pedal.
 Only press the START button.

 - Keep the gas pedal pressed for at least 15 seconds.